-The emphasis on ‘cultures’ reflects our acute sensitivity to cultural influences and difference and a commitment to context, that is, the cultural specificities of visually oriented art work and its material modes of production and reception (geographical location, period, aesthetics, ideology).
+The emphasis on ‘cultures’ reflects our acute sensitivity to cultural influences and difference, as well as well our commitment to the cultural specificities of visually oriented art work and its material modes of production and reception (geographical location, period, aesthetics, ideology).

-The Centre draws on the full range of research expertise in Visual Cultures within the School of Modern Languages, Literatures and Cultures and provides a forum to bring together scholars, practitioners and curators from within and beyond the university.
-Our distinctive focus is on interartistic and intermedial approaches embracing art history, photography, film and video, as well as theoretical issues around visuality and materiality, word and image relations, curatorship and accessibility.
+The Centre provides an inclusive and dynamic forum for scholars, practitioners and curators from within and beyond the University.
+Our distinctive focus is on interartistic and intermedial approaches embracing art history, photography, film and video, as well as on theoretical issues around visuality and materiality, word and image relations, curatorship and accessibility.
 Through regular research seminars and projects, training workshops, talks and colloquia, as well as informal dialogues and exchanges on our multiple platforms, the Centre aims to celebrate the exciting development of visual cultures while also attempting to redefine and contest accepted notions of visuality.